The Secret of the Martian Moons

 The Secret of the Martian Moons is a science-fiction novel by Donald A. Wollheim.
 It was first published in 1955 by the John C. Winston Company.
-Playing world-class hide-and-seek with the Martians, Nelson Parr believes that he has found them... until the real Martians show up.
 This is the second novel that Wollheim wrote for Winston, the other two being The Secret of Saturn's Rings (1954) and The Secret of the Ninth Planet (1959).

 This is also one of the thirty-five juvenile novels that comprise the Winston Science Fiction set, which novels were published in the 1950s for a readership of teen-aged boys.
 The typical protagonist in these books was a boy in his late teens who was proficient in the art of electronics, a hobby that was easily available to the readers.